RIPE-NCC/ripe-atlas-software-probe/README.md

 Starting with release 5080 (September 2022), the package will no longer automatically update.

-The intent of this decision is to conform to operational practices andto make deployment and maintenance easier on hosts (and the Atlas team).
+The intent of this decision is to conform to operational practices and to make deployment and maintenance easier on hosts (and the Atlas team).
 If you wish to keep automatically updating your software probe, please install the automatic update package of your choice.

 Suggested solutions available are `yum-cron`, `dnf-automatic` or `unattended-upgrades`.

 #### Upgrade from `atlasswprobe` (5080)

-The big change in 5090 was towards a more FHS compliant structure, moving away from `/var/atlas-probe/`.
+To upgrade from 5080 on Debian, or on older non-repo Enterprise Linux versions, you can follow [the standard installation instructions](#installation).

-As such, upgrading from `atlasswprobe` will attempt to migrate existing probe keys and configuration, while existing state in `/var/altas-probe` will be removed.
+Upgrading from `atlasswprobe` will attempt to migrate existing probe keys and configuration, while existing state in `/var/altas-probe/` will be removed, as the big change in 5090 was towards a more FHS compliant structure, moving away from `/var/atlas-probe/`.

-We have tested the upgrade process thoroughly, but still recommend backing up your probe key and configuration files before upgrading.
+Due to the changes, even though we have tested the upgrade process thoroughly, we still recommend backing up your probe key and configuration files before upgrading.

 > [!CAUTION]
 > Removing `atlasswprobe` will remove data within `/var/atlas-probe`, including your key and configuration
 >
 > As such, **install the new version** instead of removing the old one and installing the new one.
+The old version will automatically be removed.

+> [!TIP]
+> If you did remove the old version, **your original key has been deleted** and a new one has been generated.
+> Your new key will have been printed during the installation, but you can also find it in `/etc/ripe-atlas/probe_key.pub`.
+>
+> To update your key, go to [your probes page on atlas.ripe.net](https://atlas.ripe.net/probes/mine), click on the respective probe ID, and click on "Manage".
+On this page, you can update the SSH key of your probe.